DarrenDuanAU/simple-games/README.md

   - Tetris
   - Button (common components)

-## Available Scripts
+# Quick Start

+- download this repo
-In the project directory, you can run:
+- In the project directory, you can run:

 `npm install` and then `npm start`